WCoetser/Trl.PegParser/Readme.md

 # Overview

 _Trl.PegParser_ contains a tokenizer and a parser.
 The tokenizer uses regular expressions to define tokens, and exposes both matched and unmatched character ranges.
-The PEG Parser uses parsing expression grammers with tokens produced by the tokenizer. _Trl.PegParser_ is built on .NET Standard 2.1 for cross-platform compatibility.
+The PEG Parser uses parsing expression grammers with tokens produced by the tokenizer.

 _Trl.PegParser_ supports left recursion and contains safeguards against infinite loops in grammers due to cyclical non-terminal definitions.